Computer scientist: Employment

-Computer scientists are often hired by software publishing firms, scientific research and development organizations where they develop the theories that allow new technologies to be developed.
-Computer scientists are also employed by educational institutions such as universities.
+Computer scientists are often hired by software publishing firms, scientific research and development organizations, or universities where they develop the theories and computer models that allow new technologies to be developed.

 Computer scientists can follow more practical applications of their knowledge, doing things such as software engineering.
 They can also be found in the field of information technology consulting, and may be seen as a type of mathematician, given how much of the field depends on mathematics.
 Computer scientists employed in industry may eventually advance into managerial or project leadership positions.